cserteGT3/PropertyFiles.jl/docs/src/index.md

 # PropertyFiles

-This small package uses `Dictionary` from Base to implement properties and property files inspired by [Java](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/util/Properties.html).
+This small package implements properties and property files inspired by [Java](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/util/Properties.html).
-The Properties class only handles string keys and string values, therefore this package does that too.
+Replicating it's functionality the package only handles string keys and string values.
 Advantage is that saving the files is easy-peasy, downside that the user must parse/convert the strings into other types.
+The intended use covers mostly "basic" types like strings, integers, floats, but the package does not restrict the use of other types.

 ## Installation